dywa-varaprasad/how-to-contribute-to-open-source/README.md

 - [Video tutorial for Git and Github by Harvard University](https://www.youtube.com/watch?v=NcoBAfJ6l2Q) - Tutorial by Harvard University, part of their CS50 Web Development course on understanding Git and GitHub and working with Git commands.
 - [Think Like (a) Git](https://think-like-a-git.net/) - Git introduction for "advanced beginners", but are still struggling, in order to give you a simple strategy to safely experiment with git.
-- [Quickstart - Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git) - Learn how to set up Git locally and set up authentication, along with next steps on your learning journey.
+- [Quickstart - Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git) - Learn how to set up Git locally and set up authentication, along with the next steps on your learning journey.
 - [Everyday Git](https://git-scm.com/docs/giteveryday) - A useful minimum set of commands for Everyday Git.
 - [Oh shit, git!](https://ohshitgit.com/) - how to get out of common `git` mistakes described in plain English; also see [Dangit, git!](https://dangitgit.com/) for the page without swears.
 - [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials) - various tutorials on using `git`.